-Having high quality insulation in your manufactured home is a smart choice.
-It can help keep energy costs low because your heating and cooling system doesn’t have to work as hard to maintain a certain temperature.
+Having quality insulation in your manufactured home can also help lower your energy costs, because your home’s heating and cooling system doesn’t have to work as hard to maintain a certain temperature.